To submit items for the Calendar, email them to firstname.lastname@example.org at least two weeks before the event.

 Class of 1960

-The annual Plainfield School Reunion will be Sunday, June 3, at the Linton Community Center (formerly Plainfield Elementary School).
-This is open to anyone who graduated or attended Plainfield School.
-Dinner catered by Schumaker Farms begins at 1 p.m.
-Honorees will be the Panther basketball and baseball players and the cheerleaders.
-Bring any sports memorabilia to share.
-Advance reservations required for meal before May 21 at a cost of $16.
-Call Carol at 740-439-1493 or Mary Lou at 740-545-6968 if letter not received.
+The annual Plainfield School Reunion will be Sunday, June 2, at the Linton Community Center (formerly Plainfield Elementary School).
+This is open to anyone who graduated from or attended Plainfield School.
+Honored will be the Class of 1959 whose members were the last graduating class at Plainfield.
+Doors will open at noon with dinner catered by Schumaker Farms beginning at 1 p.m.
+The program will be "Remember When with Music Memories."
+Those attending are asked to bring any music memorabilia to share.
+Advance reservations before May 21 are required for meal.
+Call Carol at 740-439-1493 or Mary Lou at 740-545-6968.

-The Kimbolton Community Center will host an afternoon of country music on Sunday, June 3.
-Music will begin at noon and continue until 3 p.m.
-Menu for the day will include baked steak and chicken dinners, as well as an assortment of sandwiches, salads and homemade desserts.
-Carry-out is available.
+The Kimbolton Community Center will open its doors on Sunday, April 7, to kick off the new season of country music programs.
+Music will begin at noon and continue through 3 p.m.
+The kitchen will open at noon to serve baked steak and chicken dinners as well as an assortment of sandwiches and desserts.
+Carry out will be available.
+There will be cake walks and a 50-50 drawing.
 This event, sponsored by the Kimbolton Homecoming Committee, is open to the public with no admission charge.
-There will be cake walks and a 50-50 drawing.